Auto Transcript

 You are strong.
 You are overcoming the evil one.
 But now his tone suddenly changes to a tone of urgency.

-It is therefore very possible for you and I, even Christians, to harbor in our hearts a love for the world.
+It is therefore very possible for you and me, even Christians, to harbor in our hearts a love for the world.

-So make no mistake, this is a warning for everyone in the room today.
-So let’s get specific.
+Make no mistake, this is a warning for everyone in the room today.
+Let’s get specific.
 What does world mean here?

 The backward system of values, the godless philosophies, false religions, systems set up to confuse the world from the true gospel and the glorification and normalization of sin.